learn-co-curriculum/dsc-bias-variance-trade-off/README.md

 ![png](index_files/index_11_0.png)

 When including polynomials, however, the result changes.
 We included a polynomial of 6 here.
-Where the result seems to be very accurate for the training set, the picture is definitely different for the test set on the right hand side.
+Where the result seems to be very accurate for the training set, the picture is definitely different for the test set on the right-hand side.
 Where the fit seemed to be good for the training set, the test set fit is not nearly as good.
 The problem is that our model did *not generalize well* to cases outside the training set.

 ```python